Select Page

 8. Compliance and Auditing

-Conducting regular security audits form an integral aspect of DevSecOps.
-They help in shoring up security in DevOps processes by identifying weaknesses and ensuring that security controls are effective.
-But audits alone are not enough.
+Conducting regular security audits is an integral aspect of DevSecOps.
+Audits help identify weaknesses and ensure that security controls are effective.
+However, audits alone are not enough.

-Being the team that is aware of security best practices, it is imperative that DevSecOps teams provide security gates or guardrails that can be followed by developers like a playbook.
-With the right tooling in place, Policy-as-Code can be used to secure workflows that ensure CI/CD pipeline compliance.
+DevSecOps teams, being well-versed in security best practices, should provide security gates or guardrails for developers to follow, much like a playbook.
+With the right tools in place, Policy-as-Code can secure workflows and ensure CI/CD pipeline compliance.

-Thus integrating compliance checks and audits into your CI/CD pipeline ensures that your applications and infrastructure meet the relevant industry standards and regulations.
+Integrating compliance checks and audits into your CI/CD pipeline ensures that your applications and infrastructure meet relevant industry standards and regulations.

 9. Continuous Monitoring